High harmonic generation: Phase matching

-As in every nonlinear process, phase matching plays an important role in high harmonic generation in gas phase.
-The four causes of wave vector mismatch are: neutral dispersion, plasma dispersion, Gouy phase, and dipole phase.
+As in every nonlinear process, phase matching plays an important role in high harmonic generation in the gas phase.
+In free-focusing geometry, the four causes of wavevector mismatch are: neutral dispersion, plasma dispersion, Gouy phase, and dipole phase.

 The neutral dispersion is caused by the atoms while the plasma dispersion is due to the ions, and the two have opposite signs.

 The Gouy phase is due to wavefront phase jump close to the focus, and varies along it.
-Finally the dipole phase arise from the atomic response in the HHG process.
+Finally the dipole phase arises from the atomic response in the HHG process.

 When using a gas jet geometry, the optimal conditions for generating high harmonics emitted from short trajectories are obtained when the generating gas is located after the focus, while generation of high harmonics from long trajectory can be obtained off-axis when the generating gas is located before the focus.

 Furthermore, the implementation of loose focusing geometry for the driving field enables a higher number of emitters and photons to contribute to the generation process and thus, enhance the harmonic yield.

 When using a gas jet geometry, focusing the laser into the Mach disk can increase the efficiency of harmonic generation.

+More generally, in the X-ray spectral region, materials have a refractive index that is very close to 1.
+To balance the phase mismatch, $\Delta k = k_q - qk_L$, we need to find such parameters in the high dimensional space that will effectively make the combined refractive index at the driving laser wavelength nearly 1.

+In order to achieve intensity levels that can distort an atom's binding potential, it is necessary to focus the driving laser beam.
+This introduces dispersion terms affecting the phase mismatch, depending on the specific geometry (such as plane wave propagation, free focusing, hollow core waveguide, etc.).
+Additionally, during the high harmonic generation process, electrons are accelerated, and some of them return to their parent ion, resulting in X-ray bursts.
+However, the majority of these electrons do not return and instead contribute to dispersion for the co-propagating waves.
+The returning electrons carry phase due to processes like ionization, recombination, and propagation.
+Furthermore, the ionized atoms can influence the refractive index of the medium, providing another source of dispersion.

+The phase mismatch (> 0 phase velocity of the laser is faster than that of the X-rays) can be represented as: